lsst/templates/project_templates/stack_package/README.md

 The [example_dataonly](example_pythononly) directory shows a Stack package that does not include any Python or C++ code.
 This type of package might be used for datasets (see [afwdata](https://github.com/lsst/afwdata) and [verify_metrics](https://github.com/lsst/verify_metrics)).

+### example_standalone/

+The [example_standalone](example_standalone) directory shows a package that does not belong to an integrated stack by setting [cookiecutter.stack_name](#cookiecutterstack_name) to ``"None"``.
+Principally, this means that its documentation is designed to be deployed alone, to its own site, rather than a site like https://pipelines.lsst.io.
+This example also demonstrates setting [cookiecutter.base_package](#cookiecutterbase_package) to ``"sconsUtils"``.
+This type of package is commonly used by LSST Telescope & Site.

 ## Files